ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 Check the releases tab for the precompiled gui afkbot exe when I upload later.

-The source is not updated with the gui yet.
+This is fully working even after the september patch that stopped most bots

 The bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.